Stained Glass Sundials: 18th & 19th Centuries (1700's & 1800's)

 Adornment: The window dial is quite detailed, and the artwork is very similar to the West Lindfield dial.
 The shield upper left shows St George killing the dragon and the one upper right has a Christ child on a bed of straw.
 Like the West Lindfield Dial, it has four signs of the zodiac on the lower panes surrounding the inscription, but they are different ones - Leo, Virgo, Libra, and Scorpio.
 This leads us to believe that the lost 3rd Sundial from the Dial Room probably had the remaining four signs of the Zodiac, and that the lost 3rd Dial probably looks quite similar to the other two.
 An unusual gnomonic feature is the painted substyle line on the dial face.

-Inscription: The lower center pane has an amusing translation of a Latin inscription that’s on the adjoining West window. " To no one is given right of delay; Noted in heaven passeth each day; Be not thou fruitless; Work while ye may; Trifling were bootless; Watch thou and pray."
+Inscription: The lower center pane has an amusing translation of a Latin inscription that’s on the adjoining West window.
+"To no one is given right of delay; Noted in heaven passeth each day; Be not thou fruitless; Work while ye may; Trifling were bootless; Watch thou and pray."
 There are also short Latin inscriptions on the upper left and right panes.
 We need help translating these.

-Motto: The text in the upper left and right panes is something like "Decus angel’ru" (L) and "Gloria excelsis" (R).
+Mottos: The text in the upper left and right panes is something like "Decus angel’ru" (L) and "Gloria excelsis" (R).

 Condition: unknown.
 But Pattenden said that it was restored in 1920 then sold.

-Comment: Page 423 of Mrs. Gatty's " The Book of Sun-dials" says: "In addition to the pillar dial Mr. Kempe, the owner of Old Place, Lindfield, has placed a vertical dial on the stable and three window dials on the house."
+Comments: We deeply are indebted to Dr. Robert Berger, Geoffrey Lane, John Davis and David Brown for researching and providing the most of the information here.
+Page 423 of Mrs. Gatty's " The Book of Sun-dials" says: "In addition to the pillar dial Mr. Kempe, the owner of Old Place, Lindfield, has placed a vertical dial on the stable and three window dials on the house."
 One of the three window dials she mentioned is the lost Lindfield dial.
 In the article by Pattenden "A Pelican in Sussex" in History Today, 9/1982, he confirms that these three window dials were formerly located in the Dial Room at Old Place in Lindfield.
 The "Sunday Chronicle" (Aug 1896) reported: "Mr. Kempe has approximately a dozen sundials in his garden and his house.
 Most remarkably, he has set up several in such a way that he can tell the time from his bed.
 Indeed three of his sundials have been set up in the windows and so arranged that they indicate the time on the glass of the window.
 Each window showed the signs of the zodiac on the four lower panes.
 In the west window was the inscription: "Nec Sol, nec Umbra" (So little sun, just so little shade), along with the date 1893.
 The morning dial (Behrendt's catalogue number 47) indicates the hours from 3 to 10, while the southwest dial (No 48) shows the hours 7-12-6.
 These panes were restored around 1920, and later sold.”
 We need more information and better photos of this lost dial and for someone to arrange a visit to Old Place in Lindfield to investigate, measure and photograph this dial and the other two lost stained glass dials if they still exist there.
 If they aren’t there, where are they?

 Videotape Transcript of Dial 156 only: Here

-Website: Lindfield: Here
+Lindfield Website: Here

-Website: Country Life Magazine Picture Library: Here
+Country Life Magazine Picture Library Website: Here

 The Sunflower Dial